fepegar/torchio/docs/source/quickstart.rst

 `Jupyter Notebooks <https://github.com/fepegar/torchio/blob/master/examples/README.md>`_
 hosted on Google Colab.

-They include many examples and visualization of most of the classes and even training of a `3D U-Net <https://www.github.com/fepegar/unet>`_ for brain segmentation of :math:`T_1`-weighted MRI with full volumes and with subvolumes (aka patches or windows).
+They include multiple examples and visualization of most of the classes, including training of a `3D U-Net <https://www.github.com/fepegar/unet>`_ for brain segmentation on :math:`T_1`-weighted MRI with full volumes and with subvolumes (aka patches or windows).

 .. |Google-Colab-notebook| image:: https://colab.research.google.com/assets/colab-badge.svg